DeborahAkp/Portfolio/SQL/Project 4/README.md

   | Retirement         | Male   | 294             |

   - __Relationship Betweeen Business Unit and Termination Reason__
-    - All three termination reasons are more common for employees that work in the stores.
-No employees that work in the headoffice have been layed off.
+    - The prevalence of all three termination reasons is noticeably higher among employees working in the store locations.
+Conversely, no instances of employee layoffs have been recorded among those employed at the head office.
   ```sql
   SELECT
       termination_reason,